StuartMacKay/cookiecutter-django-site/README.rst

       - y
       - Use isort for organising the import statements in your source files.

-    * - use_bumpversion
-      - y
-      - Use bump2version to managing incrementing the version numbers, found in various files, when you do a release.

     * - use_readthedocs
       - y
       - Generate project documentation, using Sphinx, that can be hosted on